DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

 *   ``--coremask=0xXX``

     Set the hexadecimal bitmask of the cores running the packet forwarding test.
-    The master lcore is reserved for command line parsing only and cannot be masked on for packet forwarding.
+    The main lcore is reserved for command line parsing only and cannot be masked on for packet forwarding.

 *   ``--portmask=0xXX``